COSC3020/fibonacci-invariants-noahvogt1/README.md

 most important part.
 You do not need to prove that the invariant is correct.
 Add your answer to this markdown file.

-The invariate at the start of each recursive call seems like it would be that
+The invariate at the start of each recursive call seems like it would be that we know that the prior elements in the array are always a true part of the fibonacci sequence.
+We know this because we find each new element by adding the prior two elements in the line of code before the recursive call.
+We also know that we will hit a base case as tested in the if statement which will give us the 0 and 1 fibonacci sequence.